logan029/springrest/README.md

 # springrest
-Basic REST API using Spring Boot
+Basic REST API using Spring Boot and Hibernate